 \section{Abstract}

 Quadratic programming (QP) underpins real-time robotics by enabling efficient, constrained optimization in state estimation, motion planning, and control.
-In legged locomotion and manipulation, essential modules like inverse dynamics, Model Predictive Control (MPC), and Whole-Body Control (WBC) are inherently QP-based, demanding reliable solutions amid tight timing, energy, and computational limits on embedded platforms.
-This paper presents a comprehensive analysis and benchmarking study of cutting-edge QP solvers for legged robotics.
-We begin by formulating the standard convex QP and classify solvers into four principal algorithmic approaches: interior-point methods, active-set strategies, operator-splitting schemes, and augmented Lagrangian approaches.
+In legged locomotion and manipulation, essential modules like inverse dynamics, Model Predictive Control (MPC), and Whole-Body Control (WBC) are inherently QP-based, demanding reliable solutions amid tight timing, energy, and computational resources on embedded platforms.
+This paper presents a comprehensive analysis and benchmarking study of QP solvers for legged robotics.
+We begin by formulating the standard convex QP and classify solvers into principal algorithmic approaches: interior-point methods, active-set strategies, operator-splitting schemes, and augmented Lagrangian/proximal approaches, while also discussing solver code generation for fixed-structure QPs.
 Each solver is examined in terms of algorithmic structure, computational characteristics, and its ability to exploit problem structure and warm-starting.
-Performance is evaluated using publicly available benchmarks, focusing on metrics such as computation time, constraint satisfaction, and robustness under perturbations.
-Feature tables and comparisons yield practical guidance for solver selection, underscoring trade-offs in speed, accuracy, and energy efficiency.
-Our findings emphasize the synergy between solver, task, and hardware—e.g., sparse IPMs for long-horizon MPC, and dense active-set for high-frequency WBC—to advance agile, autonomous legged systems, with emerging extensions to nonconvex and distributed QP. \keywords{Quadratic Programming \and Optimization \and Real-Time Control \and Legged Robots \and QP Solvers}
+Performance is reviewed using publicly available benchmarks, with a focus on metrics such as computation time, constraint satisfaction, and robustness under perturbations.
+Unified comparison tables yield practical guidance for solver selection, underscoring trade-offs in speed, accuracy, and energy efficiency.
+Our findings emphasize the synergy between solvers, tasks, and hardware---e.g., sparse structured IPMs for long-horizon MPC and dense active-set for high-frequency WBC to advance agile, autonomous legged systems, with emerging trends toward ill-conditioned, conic, and code-generated deployments. \keywords{Quadratic Programming \and Optimization \and Real-Time Control \and Legged Robots \and QP Solvers}